What triad of symptoms is associated with increased ICP and impending herniation?

 Prepare for the Air Methods Critical Care Exam with comprehensive practice material.
 Engage with multiple choice questions and detailed explanations to ensure readiness for your certification exam.

-The triad of symptoms associated with increased intracranial pressure (ICP) and impending herniation typically includes irregular breathing, hypertension, and bradycardia.
-This triad reflects the body's response to pressure on the brain.
+The correct triad of symptoms associated with increased intracranial pressure (ICP) and impending herniation is characterized by irregular breathing, hypertension, and tachycardia.
+Increased ICP can lead to a variety of physiological changes as the brain struggles to maintain adequate perfusion and function.

 Subscribe